Cray-HPE/docs-csm/operations/node_management/Update_the_Gigabyte_Node_BIOS_Time.md

 Check and set the time for Gigabyte compute nodes.

-If the console log indicates the time between the rest of the system and the compute nodes is off by several hours, it prevents the `spire-agent` from getting a valid certificate, causing the node boot to drop into the `dracut` emergency shell.
+If the console log indicates the time between the rest of the system and the compute nodes is off by several hours, then it prevents the `spire-agent` from getting a valid certificate, which causes the node boot to drop into the `dracut` emergency shell.

 ## Procedure

-1. Retrieve the `cray-console-operator` pod ID.
+1. (`ncn-mw#`) Retrieve the `cray-console-operator` pod ID.

     ```bash
-    CONPOD=$(kubectl get pods -n services -o wide|grep cray-console-operator|awk '{print $1}'); echo $CONPOD
+    CONPOD=$(kubectl get pods -n services -o wide|grep cray-console-operator|awk '{print $1}'); echo ${CONPOD}
     ```

     Example output: